Vincenzo DeMaria: Deportation hearings

-On April 27, 2020, the Parole Board recognized DeMaria's good behaviour while incarcerated and his "chronic kidney issues" which required regular visits to a specialist.
+On April 27, 2020, the IRB recognized DeMaria's good behaviour while incarcerated and his "chronic kidney issues" which required regular visits to a specialist.
 It granted him day parole but required that he provide documented financial information.
 The issue of possible deportation was raised again by the Canada Border Services Agency (CBSA) but the hearing was postponed because of the COVID-19 pandemic in Canada.
 In May 2020, DeMaria was granted house arrest while he fights the deportation dispute, with conditions, imposed by the IRB.
 These included that he not communicate directly or indirectly with several alleged or accused mobsters and mob associates who live in Canada and Italy including his brother Joe, his cousin Michele Carabetta, funeral home owner Luigi Vescio, Angelo Figliomeni, Cosimo Figliomeni, Rocco Remo Commisso, Francesco Commisso, or Vincenzo Muià, report monthly to the CBSA, and be in the direct company of his wife Linda or Scott Wilson (a family friend who runs a franchised network of rehabilitation health clinics).
 Linda paid a $400,000 performance bond, while Wilson gave a $50,000 cash deposit.
-On October 15, 2020, DeMaria was granted full parole by the Parole Board of Canada.
+On October 15, 2020, DeMaria was granted full parole by the IRB.

+On December 21, 2023, the IRB ruled that "the Minister did not submit evidence that sufficiently establishes that Mr. DeMaria is a member of the ‘Ndrangheta.
+The Panel finds that the totality of the Minister’s evidence does not establish a connection between Mr. DeMaria and his membership in the ‘Ndrangheta on reasonable grounds to believe."
+On January 18, 2024, the Minister of Public Safety filed a notice of appeal with the IRB, citing four grounds of dispute with IRB's ruling.